planet-os/docs/source/includes/_rest-api.md

             </td>
             <td>
                 <div class="ui list">
                     <div class="item description">If multiple axes contexts are provided for a dataset, use <em>context</em> to limit which are returned.
 Multiple contexts can be passed using comma separation.
 All available contexts are returned by default.
-More details are in the <a href="#api-entry-context">Context section</a>.</div>
+More details are in the <a href="#data-point-context">Context section</a>.</div>
                     <div class="item example">main</div>
                 </div>
             </td>